syndicate-storage/syndicate-deploy/README.md

 * "-e irods\_version=\<version number\>"
   - Specify the iRODS version to install (default = "3")
+* "-e enable\_debugging=True"
+  - Configure the demo-tests environment to build syndicate from source and install all dependencies for debugging (default = "False")
 * "-e docker\_preload\_packages=\<true|false\>"
   - Only for Docker, tell docker to pre-load prerequisite iRODS packages to the docker image (saves time if you plan to run multiple iRODS install tests, default = "false")
 * "-e docker\_container\_uptime=\<time\>"